phortx/rails-use-case/README.md

 Steps are executed in the defined order.
 Only when a step succeeds (returns true) the next step will be executed.
 Steps can be skipped via `if` and `unless`.

+The step either provides the name of a method within the use case or a block.
+When a block is given, it will be executed.
+Otherwise the framework will try to call a method with the given name.

+You can also have named inline steps: `step :foo, do: -> { ... }` which is equivalent to `step { ... }` but with a given name.
+An existing method `foo` will not be called in this case but rather the block be executed.

 The UseCase should assign the main record to `@record`.
 Calling save! without argument will try to save that record or raises an exception.
 Also the `@record` will automatically passed into the outcome.